pinpoint-apm/pinpoint/pages/techdetail.md

 *	AgentId: A user-created ID when JVM starts; it must be globally unique across the entire group of servers where Pinpoint has been installed.
 The easiest way to make it unique is to use a hostname ($HOSTNAME) because the hostname is not duplicate in general.
 If you need to run multiple JVMs within the server group, add a postfix to the hostname to avoid duplicates.
 *	JVM startup time: Required to guarantee a unique SequenceNumber which starts with zero.
 This value is used to prevent ID conflicts when a user creates duplicate AgentId by mistake.
-*	SequenceNumber: ID issued by the Pinpoint agent, with sequentially increasing numbers that start with zero; it is issued per message.
+*	SequenceNumber: ID issued by the Pinpoint Agent, with sequentially increasing numbers that start with zero; it is issued per message.

 Dapper and [Zipkin](https://github.com/twitter/zipkin), a distributed systems tracing platform at Twitter, generate random TraceIds (TransactionIds in Pinpoint) and consider conflict situations as a normal case.
 However, we wanted to avoid this conflict as much as possible in Pinpoint.
 We had two available options for this; one with a method in which the amount of data is small but the probability of conflict is high; the other is a method in which the amount of data is large but the probability of conflict is low; We chose the second option.